Match tier Confirmed

 OverviewAI-generated summary

-S. M. York, a faculty member at the University of Arkansas at Fayetteville, investigates the synthesis and application of various nanoparticles.
-Recent publications focus on the creation of amorphous and phase-pure nickel phosphide nanoparticles with controlled sizes using trioctylphosphine-mediated pathways.
-York also studies the carbon monoxide-assisted synthesis of nickel cobalt phosphide nanorods and nanophosphides, particularly for their application in the hydrogen evolution reaction.
-Further research includes probing mixed-phase metallic Ni/amorphous nickel phosphide nanocatalysts during the oxygen evolution reaction using operando X-ray absorption spectroscopy.
-York has co-authored multiple publications with collaborators Feng Wang, David Thompson, J. Batey, and Deborah Okyere, all from the University of Arkansas at Fayetteville.
-Their scholarly work is reflected in an h-index of 8 and 159 total citations across 18 publications.
+S. M. York, a faculty member at the University of Arkansas at Fayetteville, researches the synthesis and application of various nanoparticles.
+Their work includes the synthesis of amorphous and phase-pure nickel phosphide nanoparticles with uniform sizes, and the carbon monoxide-assisted synthesis of nickel cobalt phosphide nanorods and nanophosphides for the hydrogen evolution reaction.
+Recent publications also investigate probing mixed-phase metallic Ni/amorphous nickel phosphide nanocatalysts during the oxygen evolution reaction using operando X-ray absorption spectroscopy.
+York has published 18 papers, accumulating 159 citations and an h-index of 8.
+Key collaborators include Feng Wang, David Thompson, J. Batey, and Deborah Okyere, all affiliated with the University of Arkansas at Fayetteville.

 Metrics